23003324/Fake-News-Detector/README.md

 ## RESULT:

-Thus the  model is tested on  accuracy, precision, recall, and F1-score.Real-Time using the given dataset.
+Thus the  model is tested on  accuracy, precision, recall, and F1-score with natural language processing using the given dataset.